Methods

 Returns:

-The original iterable without null
+The original iterable without null or undefined

 values.